 - Prescribes medications and devices.

-- Consults team members and specialists.
+- Consults with team members and specialists.

 - Treats ED and infertility, in conjunction with other specialists